EmRobotics/EmRobotics.github.io/_pages/research.md

 ### [Plasma Science and Technology Lab](https://pstlab.engin.umich.edu)
 #### Fall 2022 and Winter 2023

-This year in Dr. Foster's lab, I have been working on grid ion thruster research with another PhD student.
-The goal of the project is to determine how the background effects of the vacuum chamber impact the plasma created by the ion thruster and the neutralization of the thruster.
+Junior year in Dr. Foster's lab, I worked on grid ion thruster research with a PhD student.
+The goal of the project was to determine how the background effects of the vacuum chamber impact the plasma created by the ion thruster and the neutralization of the thruster.
 I built several Langmuir probes to take measurements inside the vacuum chamber, which are used to investigate the background plasma and the plasma created by the ion thruster.
-Additionally, I worked on some of the wiring that connects necessary components and allows for the ion thruster to turn on and for measurements to be taken.
-Currently, I am working on writing Python scripts that automate a process where probes move around the chamber and take measurements continuously as they sweep across different positions.
+Additionally, I worked on some of the wiring that connects necessary components and allowed for the ion thruster to turn on and for measurements to be taken.
+I also worked on writing Python scripts that automate a process where probes moved around the chamber and took measurements continuously as they swept across different positions.

 <br>